-Estimates of future cash flows used in the evaluation for impairment of assets related to hydrocarbon production are made using risk assessments on field and reservoir performance and include expectations about proved reserves and unproved volumes, which are then risk-weighted utilising the results from projections of geological, production, recovery and economic factors
+Estimates of future cash flows used in the evaluation for impairment of assets related to hydrocarbon production are made using risk assessments on field and reservoir performance and include expectations about proved reserves and unproved volumes, which are then risk-weighted utilising the results from projections of geological, production, recovery and economic factors.

 Exploration and evaluation assets are tested for impairment by reference to group of cash-generating units (CGU).
 Such CGU groupings are not larger than an operating segment.
 A CGU comprises of a concession with the wells within the field and its related assets as this is the lowest level at which outputs are generated for which independent cash flows can be segregated.
-Management makes investment decisions/allocates resources and monitors performance on a field/concession basis.
-Impairment testing for E&E assets is carried out on a field by field basis, which is consistent with the Group's operating segments as defined by IFRS 8.
+Management makes investment decisions/allocates resources and monitors performance on a field by field basis, which is consistent with the Group's operating segments as defined by IFRS 8.